Molyneux's problem: Before Locke

+After Locke

+Early modern period

-In 1709, in An Essay Towards a New Theory of Vision, George Berkeley also concluded that there was no necessary connection between a tactile world and a sight world—that a connection between them could be established only on the basis of experience.
-He speculated:
+In 1709, in §95 of An Essay Towards a New Theory of Vision, George Berkeley also concluded that there was no necessary connection between a tactile world and a sight world—that a connection between them could be established only on the basis of experience.

+Leibniz (German philosopher, 1646–1716) also discussed this problem, but derived a different answer.
+He suggested that the two sets of experience have one element in common, that is, extension.
+Hence it is possible to infer from one type of idea to another.

+Scottish philosopher Thomas Reid offered a conditional answer: newly sighted people could immediately recognize two-dimensional shapes like squares and circles, since these would appear the same whether seen or touched.
+However, three-dimensional objects like cubes and spheres would look different from how they felt.
+Reid argued that a "blind geometer" could still identify 3D shapes by using mathematical reasoning to calculate which visible forms correspond to familiar tactile ones.

 In 1749, Denis Diderot wrote Letter on the blind for the benefit of those who see as a criticism of our knowledge of ultimate reality.

-A similar problem was also addressed earlier in the 12th century by Ibn Tufail (Abubacer), in his philosophical novel, Hayy ibn Yaqdhan (Philosophus Autodidactus).
-His version of the problem, however, dealt mainly with colors rather than shapes:

-Regarding Molyneux's problem, the authors Asif A. Ghazanfar & Hjalmar K. Turesson (2008) have recently noted:
+Current research on human vision

 One reason that Molyneux's Problem could be posed in the first place is the extreme dearth of human subjects who gain vision after extended congenital blindness.
-Alberto Valvo estimated that fewer than twenty cases have been known in the last 1000 years.
-Ostrovsky, et al., studied a woman who gained sight at the age of 12 when she underwent surgery for dense bilateral congenital cataracts.
-They report that the subject could recognize family members by sight six months after surgery, but took up to a year to recognize most household objects purely by sight.
+In 1971, Alberto Valvo estimated that fewer than twenty cases have been known in the last 1000 years.

 In 2003, Pawan Sinha, a professor at the Massachusetts Institute of Technology, set up a program in the framework of the Project Prakash and eventually had the opportunity to find five individuals who satisfied the requirements for an experiment aimed at answering Molyneux's question experimentally.
 Prior to treatment, the subjects (aged 8 to 17) were only able to discriminate between light and dark, with two of them also being able to determine the direction of a bright light.
 The surgical treatments took place between 2007 and 2010, and quickly brought the relevant subject from total congenital blindness to fully seeing.
 A carefully designed test was submitted to each subject within the next 48 hours.
 Based on its result, the experimenters concluded that the answer to Molyneux's problem is, in short, "no".
 Although after restoration of sight, the subjects could distinguish between objects visually almost as effectively as they would do by touch alone, they were unable to form the connection between an object perceived using the two different senses.
 The correlation was barely better than if the subjects had guessed.
 They had no innate ability to transfer their tactile shape knowledge to the visual domain.
 However, the experimenters could test three of the five subjects on later dates (5 days, 7 days, and 5 months after, respectively) and found that the performance in the touch-to-vision case improved significantly, reaching 80–90%.